 You are going to want to place the table in an area for maximum impact, for example under a central, eye-catching light fixture, or framed by a window treatment or a handsome fireplace.
-Alternatively, create your own foil – position a sideboard or serving table to balance the dining table, and use the top for a dramatic display as on a mantelpiece, with lights or candles to each side.
-Other foils could be an elaborate screen, theatrically ornate mirror, bold picture display, specimen topiaries, potted palms, or other large, leafy plants.
+Alternatively, you can create your own impact or focal point if you don’t have one.
+Position a sideboard or serving table to balance the dining table, and use the top for a dramatic display (like you would if you didn’t have a mantle), with lights or candles to each side.
+Other ideas could be an elaborate screen, an ornate mirror, bold picture display, topiaries, potted palms, or other large, leafy plants.

 Alternatively, you could choose a more restrained elegance.
-Minimalist blinds, tailored pelmets and lambrequins, and graphic prints such as those with classical motifs or calligraphy, all have a dramatic undertone, and a bold, almost stark approach can be just as relevant in the right setting as lavish furnishings in sumptuous, period-inspired schemes.
+Minimalist blinds, tailored pelmets and lambrequins, and graphic prints such as those with classical motifs or calligraphy, all have a dramatic undertone.
+This bold, almost stark approach can be just as relevant in the right setting as lavish furnishings in sumptuous, period-inspired style.

 Let your theme dictate a signature color choice for tableware, fabric covers, table mats or color accent under plates, and match crockery and cutlery to stemware where possible, whether it is elegant crystal or extravagantly tinted, gilded, or beaded in style.